<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.ukpa.info/2007/06/09/facebook_group/</guid>

 <description><![CDATA[UKPA members use many of the social networking sites, in particular, LinkedIn and Facebook.
+With this in mind, we&#8217;ve started a Facebook group which members are free to join.]]></description>

 <content:encoded><![CDATA[<p>UKPA members use many of the social networking sites, in particular, LinkedIn and Facebook.</p>